 Stay updated with our latest offers, latest blog posts, and promotions.

 If you understand this prerequired condition, then let’s start:

 The first step is to purify your intention.
 You have to fast with love and sincerity.
 To fast with love means that you imagine that there is something greater behind abstinence.
-Thus, if you tell someone that he cannot eat, drink and having an intimate relationship with his spouse or husband, it sounds as there is a kind of rigidity and deprivation.
+Thus, if you tell someone that he cannot eat, drink, and having an intimate relationship with his spouse or husband, it sounds as there is a kind of rigidity and deprivation.
 If we stop here, it will be complicated to fast with love.
-But if you believe that behind this abstinence there is more fabulous food which is spiritual food.
-If you see all the great things that are behind the abstinence, then your intention will change.
+But if you believe that behind this abstinence, there is more fabulous food, spiritual food.
+If you see all the great things that are behind abstinence, then your intention will change.
 You will start to fast with love, and it will be much more accessible for you.

-Thus, if you are among this who are sad or complain during fasting, dive in the Baraka of the month of Ramadan.
+Thus, if you are among those who are sad or complain during fasting, dive into the Baraka of the month of Ramadan.
 Be in the benediction of the month of Ramadan.
 You have the opportunity to purify your soul, to taste the pleasure of the worship.
 Don’t neglect that month and work on your intention before the beginning of Ramadan’s month!
-Don’t fast for your friends or parents demand.
+Don’t fast for your friends’ or parents’ demands.
 Be sincere!

 Umar b. al-Khattab that the Messenger of Allah (ﷺ) said: “(The value of) an action depends on the intention behind it.
 A man will be rewarded only for what he intended. “(Sahih Muslim)

 Examine your conscience during the month of Ramadan

 The second step before starting the month of Ramadan is to examine your conscience.

 Firstly: examine your relationship with Allah SWT: what is your situation with religious obligations and the religious prohibitions.
 If you see that you neglect some essential prohibitions and often transgress them, you have all the month of Ramadan trying to improve and change your situation.